 1723 Map overlaid on the 1835 Sanderson Map and adjusted for Burdett.
 Brassington Moor boundary in red.
 Street and Portway in dark blue.
 Minor paths and ways in pale blue.
 High Peak Trail in yellow.

-The manner in which The Street is depicted crossing the map is one of a significant road.
-It does not branch off any other road and appears to have been one of the first routes drawn.
-The road heading north from Brassington joins The Street near the top of the hill going towards Longcliffe.
-This would be the road mapped by Ogilby in 1675 and although he does not show the junction with the Street (he has a tendency not to show many junctions anyway), he does show a slight bend at mile 39.
+A road heading north from Brassington towards Aldwark joins The Street near the top of the hill going towards Longcliffe.
+This would be the road mapped by Ogilby in 1675 and although he does not show the junction with the Street (he has a tendency not to show junctions), he does show a slight bend at mile 39.
 The road to Elton past Slipperlow Farm is shown as a minor side road, as is the track past Rockhurst Farm.
 These roads were upgraded at the time of the enclosures in the early 1800's.
 Two turnpikes, Fenny Bentley to Longcliffe and Longcliffe to Haddon are not shown as they did not exist in 1723.
 The map is reproduced in Appendix 1.

-Feoffment of Ralph Gell 1613
+Feoffment of Ralph Gell of 1613

-Place name evidence is useful and convincing if the location concerned can be accurately identified.
-A previously unidentified document found in the Derbyshire Record Office places the name "Highe Streete" firmly between Brassington and Wirksworth, to the north of Carsington.
+A further previously unidentified document found in the Derbyshire Record Office places the name "Highe Streete" firmly between Brassington and Wirksworth, to the north of Carsington.
 This document is a feoffment or land agreement recording the transfer of ownership of various pieces of land in the Carsington area between Ralph Gell and Thomas Westerne.
 It is dated 1613 and kept in the Gell collection of papers under reference D258/23/10/8.
 The relevant section is as follows:

-"And also of in and to all other the comon groundes belonging to Kersington aforsaid lying belowe the Highe Streete there leading between Brassington and Wirksworth..."
+"And also of in and to all other the comon groundes belonging to Kersington aforsaid lying belowe the Highe Streete there leading betwene Brassington and Wirksworth..."